Define, Discover, and De-Identify PII in Dark Data

 How DarkShield Works

 DarkShield leverages data classification dialogues and dark data discovery wizards in the free IRI Workbench IDE, built-on Eclipse™, to catalog the data you care about, and to configure search and masking specifications in metadata files that are easy to share, secure and modify.
 At runtime, the saved configurations can launch from Workbench or any application via CLI or RPC API.

 You can run DarkShield just to search for hidden values and report on their locations and attendant file metadata.
 Or you can run it with remediation enabled, to obfuscate personally identifiable information (PII) for compliance with data privacy laws using a variety of masking functions.
 Your search and mask operations can run separately or simultaneously.

 Click on the buttons below to learn more about each operation.

 Search multi-threaded through dark data repositories system- or LAN-wide (via SMB) -- and in Amazon S3, GCP and Azure BLOB stores -- to ensure that data you're concerned about, or values you're specifically looking for, are found.
-Many other cloud, application, and proprietary platform connectors (e.g., Facebook, Google, MINA, JPA, Sharepoint, etc.) can also be supported.
+Many other cloud, application, and proprietary platform connectors (e.g., Kafka, Facebook, Google, MINA, JPA, Sharepoint, etc.) are or can be supported.

 Define your data classes and masking rules, and match them with six different search techniques:

 - RegExpattern matching (with custom validators)